 To start, it might be helpful to filter the layers by your state or county, since this is a national data set.
 Then pick an attribute or two and let Smart Mapping help you explore your data.
 And if you’d like to calculate a custom value using the available attribute fields, you can do so using Arcade Expressions.
 Each layer includes margins of error, so if you’d like to include the margins of error in your maps, you can.
 Finally, save your web map and use it in a story map or a configurable app.
 See the blog post “Make a Map of Your Community” for a full tutorial.

-When using this data, please cite United States Census Bureau’s American Community Survey 5-year estimates accessed through Esri’s Living Atlas of the World, with the most recent vintage and the specific table ID(s) found in the top of the Description and in the Credits (Attribution) section of each layer’s Item Details page.
+When using this data, please cite United States Census Bureau’s American Community Survey 5-year estimates accessed through ArcGIS Living Atlas of the World, with the most recent vintage and the specific table ID(s) found in the top of the Description and in the Credits (Attribution) section of each layer’s Item Details page.

 When Do These Layers Get Updated?

-These layers will be updated every December when Census releases new 5-year estimates.
+These layers will be updated when Census releases new 5-year estimates (typically in December).
 Any maps or applications you create that call to these layers will be automatically refreshed with the latest data.
 All symbology, pop-ups, labels, and other configurations that you have saved will remain intact, but the values in the attribute fields will be refreshed within days, and your map will render these new values.
 All you need to do is simply check your maps that now reflect the newest data to see if you want to make any adjustments, rather than build the whole thing again from scratch.
 The time saved means more time spent actually using the maps and layers in your day to day work.